GentCH/AR-Street-Art-Advertisement-App/README.md

 # AR-Street-Art-Advertisement-App
 An AR application to advertised selected brand (for university coursework purpose) with the use of GPS detection.
 For this aplication, there will be 3 places that will be the location for the augmented reality content.
 This application is completed together with 2 other group members.
+</br><b>VERY IMPORTANT: The application developed is for completing university coursework purpose only.
+The brand/advertisement selected is for completing university coursework purpose only.</b>

-<br/>Objective of the application:
+<h3>Objective of the application:</h3>
-<br/>I.	To design and create an augmented reality application to help street art artist to design their street art with their smartphone.
+I.	To design and create an augmented reality application to help street art artist to design their street art with their smartphone.
 <br/>II.
 To create an augmented reality application to promote and advertise products.
 <br/>III.
 To enhance user sensory experiences using augmented reality.

-<br/>Screenshots of applications:
+<h3>Screenshots of applications:</h3>

-<br/>1.
-Interface to allow user to start or exit application.
+1. Interface to allow user to start or exit application.

 ![image](https://user-images.githubusercontent.com/44870863/67769943-56341800-fa90-11e9-956f-80391f030e8f.png)